Pirates (1986 film): Tarak Ben Ammar

 Both Filmways and Milchan ultimately dropped out.
-Production restarted later in Paris, this time with a different production company, Carthago Films, and a new producer, Tarak Ben Ammar, who had pioneered Tunisia as a filming location.
+Production restarted in Paris, this time with a different production company, Carthago Films, and a new producer, Tarak Ben Ammar, who had pioneered Tunisia as a filming location.

 In May 1983, Universal Studios agreed in a memo to provide two-thirds of the budget of Pirates, then estimated at $28 million.
-Six months later there was a studio shake up and Universal pulled out.
-By this stage Ben Ammar had already invested $8 million.
+Six months later, there was a studio shake-up, and Universal pulled out.
+By this stage, Ben Ammar had already invested $8 million.
 He could not find a new distributor.

-As late as January 1984 Polanski still hoped to cast Jack Nicholson.
+As late as January 1984, Polanski still hoped to cast Jack Nicholson.
 Nastassja Kinski, who had been in Polanski's Tess, was going to be the female lead.

 Two months before production began, Dino de Laurentiis, who would release the film in Europe, arranged a deal with MGM/UA worth $9.5 million.
 Ben Ammar raised the additional funding from three other banks.

-"I really feel like making a film for a young audience", said Polanski shortly before filming.
+"I really feel like making a film for a young audience," said Polanski shortly before filming.
 "Gerard and I have got a great script.
 It's exciting and it's funny and I expect to have a wonderful time making it.
 We're using the stereotypes and cliches of old pirate movies and books such as Treasure Island to explain the whole mythology so dear to kids."

-By February 1984 Michael Caine was attached as the lead.
-By April Caine was out and Rob Lowe was being discussed as his sidekick.
-Eventually Walter Matthau agreed to play the lead and Cris Campion, a French rock drummer, signed on as his sidekick.
+By February 1984, Michael Caine was attached as the lead.
+By April, Caine was out and Rob Lowe was being discussed as his sidekick.
+Eventually, Walter Matthau agreed to play the lead, and Cris Campion, a French rock drummer, signed on as his sidekick.

-"I didn't like the script", said Matthau.
+"I didn't like the script," said Matthau.
 "I didn't understand the script.
 First it was the ship against the pirates, then the pirates against the ship, then the ship against the pirates.
 I didn't think it was funny or adventurous or anything.
 And the thought of swimming and climbing and duelling on one leg for five or six months in Tunisia didn't appeal to me.
 It was my youngest son Charlie who changed my mind.
 He said, 'You gotta take it, Poppa.
 You'll get to work with Roman Polanski, one of the great directors today.
-It's an open-air part that could change your career."
+It's an open-air part that could change your career.'"